Car Insurance - What Is it and Why Need It?

 reasons auto insurance is important:

-1. Staying in line with MN state laws: To legally drive on the roads of all of Minnesota, you must have a
+1. Staying in line with state laws: To legally drive on the roads of all of Minnesota, you must have a

 minimum level of auto insurance coverage.
 Car insurance is not only for the protection of your own car